Dark versus blocking states in electronic transport: a Lee-Yang zero analysis of full counting statistics: System

 \subsection{Weak coupling}

-Another possibility is that state $\ket{\text{B}}$ is actually not a fully-dark but a very weakly-coupled state --- a so called \textit{blocking state}~\cite{harabula_2018}.
-Thus, there is a small probability that an electron leaves the quantum dot via the excitation $d_{\text{R},-}$ which is orthogonal to $d_{\text{R},+}$.
+Another possibility is that state $\ket{\text{B}}$ is actually not a fully dark but a very weakly coupled state --- a so called \textit{blocking state}~\cite{harabula_2018}.
+Thus there is a small probability that an electron leaves the quantum dot via the excitation $d_{\text{R},-}$ which is orthogonal to $d_{\text{R},+}$.
 This leads to modified tunneling rates for the Lindblad operators

-For $x=0$, state $\ket{B}$ is fully dark, while for $0<x\ll1$, it is a very-weakly-coupled blocking state.
+For $x=0$, state $\ket{\text{B}}$ is fully dark, while for $0<x\ll1$, it is a very weakly coupled blocking state.
+Here, we describe the weak coupling only phenomenologically, without specifying its microscopic origin.